PC-Pedia/Vajehyar/Readme.md

 Using paper dictionaries for day-to-day looking up words is like a nightmare.
 You need a fast way to find words.
-Vajehyar is an intuitive, minimal and efficient dictionary to find synonyms of Persian words in realtime.
-Just you need to download [last release](https://github.com/kokabi1365/Vajehyar/releases) and find whatever you want among **183000** words.
+Vajehyar is an intuitive, minimal and efficient dictionary to find synonyms of Persian words in real time.
+Just you need to download [last release](https://github.com/kokabi1365/Vajehyar/releases) and find whatever you want among **183,000** words.

-Vajehyar designed to be fast and lightweight and uses two popular dictionaries as it's core database:
+Vajehyar designed to be fast and lightweight and uses two popular dictionaries as its core database:

 1. **A Comprehensive Dictionary of Persian Synonyms & Antonyms****, written by farajollah khodaparasti with more than 135000 thousand words;
-2. [**The Thesaurus of Persian Words**](https://fa.wikipedia.org/wiki/%D9%81%D8%B1%D9%87%D9%86%DA%AF_%D8%B7%DB%8C%D9%81%DB%8C)**, written by Jamshyd Fararooy with around 45000 words.
+2. [**The Thesaurus of Persian Words**](https://fa.wikipedia.org/wiki/%D9%81%D8%B1%D9%87%D9%86%DA%AF_%D8%B7%DB%8C%D9%81%DB%8C)**, written by Jamshyd Fararooy with around 45,000 words.